VadymV/BOB/README.md

 Stay tuned 🤓 for the updates.
 The next update is postponed to **24.04.2024** ⏲️.
 I will show how to train and serve the models on GKE using Kubeflow.
+Currently, I am evaluating which Cloud provider to use: GCP or Azure.

 ----